Heiho-1/Pixurge/README.md

 ### Pixurge
-Badly written and horribly managed JS multiplayer pixel game It's not under any liscense or anything so just do whatever you want with it lmao
+Badly written and horribly managed JS multiplayer pixel game It's not under any license or anything so just do whatever you want with it lmao